 Content PART I. Theme 1.
 Introduction to Legal Research and MIEBL Requirements a) Overview of Thesis Requirements and MIEBL policies b) Plagiarism and Footnoting Theme 2.
 Using the Comillas Library and Databases a) Intro to Comillas Databases: Class taught by Marta Soto Gonzalez, UPC Librarian b) Eur-Lex and other online databases Theme 3.
 Trends in European Legal Scholarship a) Preparing and developing thesis and research topics b) Multidisciplinary Legal Research c) Quantitative Legal Research d) Abstracts Theme 4.
 Pulling it all Together: Preparing your Thesis Topic and Research Proposal a) In - class final research preparation PART II.
 AREA 1.
 Presenting the EU from a historical and theoretical stand point: past, present andfuture?
 Theme 1.
-Theorizing on European Integration.
-Conceptualizing the EU
+Theorizing on European Integration, Conceptualizing the EU

-- 1.1.
+1.1.
 The meaning of integration.
-Reasons for integration - 1.2.
-The peculiar rationale and dynamics of European integration.
-Overview of main theoretical models - 1.3.
+Reasons for integration 1.2.
 Attempting to define the EU.
-The EU, a peculiar legal entity
+The EU, a peculiar legal entity Theme 2.

-Theme 2.
 Milestones in the history of the EU.
-Predicting the future of the European integration project
+Predicting the future of the European integration project 2.1.

-- 2.1.
 The historical roots of European integration.
-Landmark events up to present - 2.2.
-Drivers, catalysts and deterrents of the EU construction process - 2.3.
-The future of the European integration projects: difficulties, challenges and opportunities

-AREA 2.
-Introduction to the EU institutional system and the specificities of EU decision-making
+Landmark events up to present 2.2.
+Drivers, catalysts and deterrents of the EU construction process 2.3.
+The future of the European integration projects: difficulties, challenges and opportunities AREA 2.
+Introduction to the EU institutional system and the specificities of EU decision-making Theme 1.

-Theme 1.
 The EU and the exercise public policy.
-Introduction to the EU institutional system

-- 1.1 The catalogue of competences of the EU.
-The interaction between EU and national administrations in the exercise of public policies - 1.2 The pragmatic rational of the EU's institutional architecture - 1.3 Overview of institutions (1): decision-making institutions - 1.4 Overview of institutions (2): institutions of control

-Theme 2.
-The EU decision-making process.
-Future institutional reform of the EU

-- 2.1 Analysis of the main phases of the EU decision making cycle: proposal, decision and implementation - 2.2.
-Overview of the different procedures: legislative procedures, budgetary procedure, conclusion of international agreements - 2.3 Institutional reform of the EU: equipping the EU with the right tools and instruments to confront new policy challenges
+Introduction to the EU institutional system Theme 1.
+The EU and the exercise public policy.
+Introduction to the EU institutional system 1.1 The catalogue of competences of the EU.
+The interaction between EU and national administrations in the exercise of public policies Theme 1.
+The EU and the exercise public policy.
+Introduction to the EU institutional system 1.1 The catalogue of competences of the EU.
+The interaction between EU and national administrations in the Theme 1.
+The EU and the exercise public policy.
+Introduction to the EU institutional system 1.1 The catalogue of competences of the EU.
+The interaction between EU and national administrations in the exercise of public policies Theme 1.
+The EU and the exercise public policy.
+Introduction to the EU institutional system 1.1 The catalogue of competences of the EU.
+The interaction between EU and national administrations in the exercise of public policies 1.2 Overview of institutions